lk1007/ECE_4160_Labs/Lab_5.markdown

 ## Prelab
 ### Wiring

 In planning the wiring for this lab, a few things were taken into account.
 To get input to the motor drivers, pwm pins had to be used on the artemis.
-Looking at schematic for the board, available pins for this task were pins 4,5,14,15.
+Looking at the schematic for the board, available pins for this task were pins 4,5,14,15.
 To attach the motor drivers, the inputs and outputs of the motor were driven in parallel since only two inputs were used, but 4 are given, so the driver's inputs and outputs had to be soldered together.
 Another important question was how to connect power as there are two motor drivers to drive, but only two leads from the battery.
 The solution to this was to run a wire through VCC of one motor driver, solder the wire to the pad, and then solder a small wire from the other driver's VCC pad to this wire.
 The same was done for ground.
 To test the motor drivers.
 The result of these decisions is outlined in this high level diagram.

 <img src="../images/motor_driver_wiring.jpg" alt="Italian Trulli" width="140%">